The Ethical Guidelines for the Upaya Sangha of Tucson are organized according to the following sections:

 If the people involved are in a teacher-student relationship, a choice must be made between either pursuing that personal relationship or continuing the teacher-student relationship, but not both.
 The Steering Committee should help in this decision-making process.
 A resolution should be achieved with as little delay and as much openness and transparency as humanly possible.

-Some of our members are psychotherapists, coaches, physicians, attorneys, contractors and others who may offer services to other members of our sangha.
+Some of our sangha participants are psychotherapists, coaches, physicians, attorneys, contractors and others who may offer services to others of our sangha.
 It is important to be mindful of the complexities that can arise in dual relationships, and while we do not discourage these relationships, we ask all to be mindful of potential abuses.
 Teachers, psychotherapists, ministers and other professionals are expected to abide by the ethical codes of their professions.
 Teachers and others in authority in the Upaya Sangha of Tucson have a responsibility to anticipate and avoid potential conflicts of interest.
-All matters of a financial nature among members of the sangha should be engaged in with open hearts and clear heads.
+All matters of a financial nature among those participating in the sangha should be engaged in with open hearts and clear heads.
 If there are questions or concerns it is appropriate to bring these concerns to a member of the Steering Committee.

 Maintaining the wellbeing of the sangha is the mutual responsibility of all its members.
 If you feel the guidelines are not being observed, or simply wish to share your discomfort, please bring those concerns to a member of the Steering Committee.
 Your questions will be taken seriously and examined according to a principled and confidential process.
 We hope that diligent inquiry, honesty, compassion and openness will strengthen our sangha and support this important practice into the future.